abhishekarya1/Hash-Define-myNotes/content/web-api/security-3.md

 4. Change cipher spec (Client -> Server)
 5. Client starts sending data (GET request)

-Steps 2-4 are called **TLS Handshake**.
-In TLS 1.3, there is no step 4, the server sends the _Change cipher spec_ along with _Server hello_ itself.
+Steps 2-4 are called **TLS Handshake** (3-way).
+In TLS 1.3, there is no step 4, the server sends the _Change cipher spec_ along with _Server hello_ itself (2-way).

-**Client Hello**: lists ciphers client supports, and other info
+**Client Hello**: lists ciphers client supports, generator (`g`) and partial key (`g^x`) for DH exchange, and other info

-**Server Hello**: lists ciphers server supports, and other info like supported HTTP version ([ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation))
+**Server Hello**: lists ciphers server supports, TLS certificate, partial key (`g^y`) for DH exchange, and other info like supported HTTP versions ([ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation))

-There is `ACK` for every step above, and TLS Handshake happens over TLS protocol and not TCP.
+There is `ACK` for every step above, and TLS Handshake happens over TLS protocol and not raw TCP.

-The TLS Handshake can fail if client and the server can't agree on a cipher to use for further communication.
+The TLS Handshake can fail if client and the server can't agree on a cipher to use for further communication or certificate validation fails.

 ### TLS Certificate and CA
 The server sends the client a certificate in _Server hello_.